SpenceKonde/ATTinyCore/avr/extras/Ref_Micronucleus.md

 All are built with fast exit if no USB, `START_WITHOUT_PULLUP` and `ENABLE_SAFE_OPTIMIZATIONS` (except for the ones listed as permitting jump), and all that depend on reset cause will clear MCUSR after reading it and copying it's contents to the `GPIOR0` register so that user code can access it, while the bootloader can clear the flags so that they do not get confused by them after the next reset.

-#### Configuration Summary
+## Configuration Summary
-This means there are a total of 136 bootloader binaries, since 1 part comes with 2 resets, 2 parts come with 3, and one of those two has the 12 MHz and 12.8 MHz (because the Micronucleus documentation swears up and down that 12 MHz won't work on the internal oscillator - the 841 and 1634 have a much nicer internal oscillator, so they are more plausible).
+This means there are a total of 288 bootloader binaries, since 1 part comes with 2 pinmaps, 2 parts come with 3, and one of those two has the 12 MHz and 12.8 MHz (because the Micronucleus documentation swears up and down that 12 MHz won't work on the internal oscillator - the 841 and 1634 have a much nicer internal oscillator, so they are more plausible), and each one has fresh install version, and a usb "upgrade" version.
 In about half of cases, either the "always" entry mode leaves one additional page of flash for user code, or the "jumper" mode takes up an extra page.

 | Part     | D+  | D-  | LED | Jumper | Clock Source   | Boot Clock | Sketch Clock  | Calbyte | Flash | Notes                                | D+ on INT0? |
 |----------|-----|-----|-----|--------|----------------|------------|---------------|---------|-------|--------------------------------------|-------------|